Skip to main content

 • You can only cancel an ongoing crowdloan if no contributions have been made.
 Your deposit will be returned to you.

-Prior to the start of the crowdloan campaign, the owner will upload the parachain data.
+Before the start of the crowdloan campaign, the owner will upload the parachain data.
 Once the crowdloan is live, the parachain configuration will be locked and will be deployed as the parachain's runtime.
-Of course, once the parachain is running it can always change via runtime upgrades (as determined through its own local governance).
+Of course, once the parachain is running, it can always change via runtime upgrades (as determined through its local governance).

 Supporting a Crowdloan Campaign